microsoft/vscode-docs/docs/devcontainers/containers.md

     ![Quick actions Status bar item](images/containers/remote-dev-status-bar.png)

 2. Now pick a starting point for your dev container.
-You can either select a base **dev container Template** from a filterable list, or use an existing [Dockerfile](https://docs.docker.com/engine/reference/builder/) or [Docker Compose file](https://docs.docker.com/compose/compose-file/#compose-file-structure-and-examples) if one exists in the folder you selected.
+You can either select a base **Dev Container Template** from a filterable list, or use an existing [Dockerfile](https://docs.docker.com/engine/reference/builder/) or [Docker Compose file](https://docs.docker.com/compose/compose-file/#compose-file-structure-and-examples) if one exists in the folder you selected.

     > **Note:** When using Alpine Linux containers, some extensions may not work due to `glibc` dependencies in native code inside the extension.